efrecon/http2mqtt/README.md

 - `-exts` is a whitespace separated list of directory specifications where to look for plugins.

-- `-routes` is an even long list of routes where the first item is a pattern matching the incoming HTTP path and the second item a specification for how to transform data (see below).
+- `-routes` is a list of triplets describing the routes for data transformation depending on incoming paths.
+The first item is a pattern matching the incoming HTTP path, the second item a specification for how to transform data (see below) and the third item is a list of dash-led options and their values (see below).

 All strings removed or appended through the `-omit`, `-prepend` and `-append` options will have effect at all-time, including when sent from the plugins.
 It